yako-dev/flutter-settings-ui/README.md

 | Widget value | Just like the `description` but more declarative.
 You can compare and choose which exactly you want to use.
 | Function(bool value) onToggle | Override the on switch event in your `SettingsTile.switchTile`
 | bool initialValue | Choose the initial value for your `SettingsTile.switchTile`
+| bool enabled | Mark your tile as disabled.
+It's pretty easy!

 <br>